- Article (1) Definitions

 3. Notwithstanding the provisions of Clauses (1) and (2) of this article, if the non-custodial measure is imposed in connection with a felony affecting the security of the state, then the period shall start from the day on which the measure has been completely executed, but if the measure is imposed in connection with any peace disturbing felony, then the period shall commence from the day on which the measure execution ends or from the day on which the conditional release becomes final, whichever is longer.

-Article (7) General Conditions on Restitution
+Article (7) General Conditions on Rehabilitation

 1. That the convict meets all the financial obligations imposed on him in favor of the state or to individuals, unless either such obligations have been fulfilled or the convict has proved that he is in a state where he is unable to satisfy such obligations.

-2. That if several judgments are issued against the applicant, the Restitution shall not be granted unless the conditions stipulated in this law are met in relation to each judgment on a case-by-case basis, while the calculation of the period shall be based on the most recent judgment.
+2. That if several judgments are issued against the applicant, the rehabilitation shall not be granted unless the conditions stipulated in this law are met in relation to each judgment on a case-by-case basis, while the calculation of the period shall be based on the most recent judgment.

 4. That if the convicted person has been jointly sentenced, it shall be sufficient for him to pay his share of the debt, and, where applicable, the competent court shall determine his share of debt required to be paid.

-Article (8) Procedures for Applying for Restitution
+Article (8) Procedures for Applying for Rehabilitation

 b.
 The places of residence of the applicant from the date of his release or from the date of the issuance of the judgment;